LispCookbook/cl-cookbook/emacs-ide.md

 #### Go to definition

-Put the cursor on any symbol and press "M-." to go to its definition.
-Press "M-," to come back.
+Put the cursor on any symbol and press `M-.` to go to its definition.
+Press `M-,` to come back.

 #### Find who's calling, referencing, setting a symbol